 HTTP specific settings

-In the HTTP specific settings section you can configure HTTP requests that the monitor sends to your website.
-You can start with the HTTP method of your monitor as the actual set of monitor parameters depends on this.
+In the HTTP specific settings section, you can configure HTTP requests that the monitor sends to your website.
+Start with the HTTP method of your monitor as the set of monitor parameters depends on this selection.

 Dynatrace makes it easy to automate the login process for password-protected sites.
-Just type in your username and password.
+Simply enter your Username and Password.

 Accept any SSL certificate

-By default, HTTP monitors accept any SSL certificate, regardless of whether or not they're valid.
+By default, HTTP monitors accept any SSL certificate, regardless of whether they're valid.
 Deactivate this option to have the monitor fail with invalid SSL certificates.

-By default HTTP monitors follow all redirects from an original request, until it reaches the final destination.
+By default, an HTTP monitor follows all redirects from an original request, until it reaches the final destination.
 Deactivate this option to monitor only the first response of the redirect chain.

-The HTTP monitor is created with a bare minimum set of headers required by the protocol.
-To add custom headers, Enable additional HTTP headers, type the Header name, then type in its value.
+The monitor is created with a bare minimum set of headers required by the protocol.
+To enable custom headers, toggle Enable additional HTTP headers.
+Click Add header to provide header type and value.

-You can specify multiple HTTP headers, which will be set for all requests the HTTP monitor makes.
-Click Add another to add more headers.
+You can specify multiple HTTP headers, which will be set for all requests the monitor makes.

 Set request body

-You can send the payload with your POST, PUT, and DELETE requests.
+You can send the payload with your POST, PUT, DELETE, and PATCH requests.

-To use the request body, you must set up the Content-Type header, and specify the type of the content you're sending, for example
+To use the request body, you must set up the Content-Type header and specify the type of content you're sending, for example,